OmarJabri7/Cycle_Buddy/README.md

 *  [**OpenALPR - Automatic License Plate Recognition**](https://www.openalpr.com/) (**API**)

-  ​	This API can recoginize the license plate number directly from the picture, we find a gb (Great Britain, UK) lib trained model and use it.
+  ​	This API can recognize the license plate number directly from the picture, we find a GB (Great Britain, UK) lib trained model and use it.

 ### Optional:
 * Putty

-  ​	Find the ip address of raspberry pi simply.
+  ​	Find the IP address of raspberry pi simply.

 * VNC (Other Remote Desktop Services are also fine)

-  ​	Use ssh services to log in the raspberry pi so that we do not need to use HDMI or screen to connect to the raspberry pi.
+  ​	Use ssh services to log in to the raspberry pi so that we do not need to use HDMI or screen to connect to the raspberry pi.
 It is also convenient to use UI to code in raspberry pi.

 *  Typora

-  ​	Edit markdown and Html files for doxygen and web page.
+  ​	Edit markdown and Html files for Doxygen and web page.

 * [**Search for the car information**](https://vehicleenquiry.service.gov.uk/?_ga=2.97692959.1629293611.1618412250-1021591735.1618412250)